Tips for preparing your body for your challenge, both mentally and physically

 Is there anything I can take for altitude sickness?

-- Drink plenty of water.
-Adequate hydration is essential in allowing your body to regulate its chemical balance.
+Drink plenty of water.
+Adequate hydration is essential to allow your body to regulate its chemical balance.

 What are the effects of trekking at high altitude?